-The Senior Preferred MREL Eligible Notes may not be a suitable investment for all investors.
-Each potential investor in the Senior Preferred MREL Eligible Notes must determine the suitability of that investment in light of its own circumstances.
+The Senior Preferred Notes may not be a suitable investment for all investors.
+Each potential investor in the Senior Preferred Notes must determine the suitability of that investment in light of its own circumstances.

-Investment in the Senior Preferred MREL Eligible Notes to be issued under the Programme involves certain risks.
-Prospective investors should carefully acquaint themselves with such risks before making a decision to invest in the Senior Preferred MREL Eligible Notes.
-The principal risk factors that may affect the Issuer's ability to fulfil its obligations under the Senior Preferred MREL Eligible Notes are discussed under "Risk Factors".
+Investment in the Senior Preferred Notes to be issued under the Programme involves certain risks.
+Prospective investors should carefully acquaint themselves with such risks before making a decision to invest in the Senior Preferred Notes.
+The principal risk factors that may affect the Issuer's ability to fulfil its obligations under the Senior Preferred Notes are discussed under "Risk Factors".

 Legal investment considerations may restrict certain investments.
 The investment activities of certain investors are subject to legal investment laws and regulations, or review or regulation by certain authorities.
-Each potential investor should consult its legal advisers to determine whether and to what extent (1) Senior Preferred MREL Eligible Notes are legal investments for it, (2) Senior Preferred MREL Eligible Notes can be used as collateral for various types of borrowing and (3) other restrictions apply to its purchase or pledge of any Senior Preferred MREL Eligible Notes.
-Financial institutions should consult their legal advisers or the appropriate regulators to determine the appropriate treatment of Senior Preferred MREL Eligible Notes under any applicable risk-based capital or similar rules.
+Each potential investor should consult its legal advisers to determine whether and to what extent (1) Senior Preferred Notes are legal investments for it, (2) Senior Preferred Notes can be used as collateral for various types of borrowing and (3) other restrictions apply to its purchase or pledge of any Senior Preferred Notes.
+Financial institutions should consult their legal advisers or the appropriate regulators to determine the appropriate treatment of Senior Preferred Notes under any applicable risk-based capital or similar rules.

-Secondary market of the Senior Preferred MREL Eligible Notes
+Secondary market of the Senior Preferred Notes

-If the Final Terms indicate that a Series of Notes will be listed, the application for stock listing shall be delivered to the Helsinki Stock Exchange provided that the subscribed amount of the Senior Preferred MREL Eligible Notes in such Series of Notes is 200,000 euros at minimum.
+If the Final Terms indicate that a Series of Notes will be listed, the application for stock listing shall be delivered to the Helsinki Stock Exchange provided that the subscribed amount of the Senior Preferred Notes in such Series of Notes is 200,000 euros at minimum.

-Effective yield of the Senior Preferred MREL Eligible Notes
+Effective yield of the Senior Preferred Notes

-The effective interest yield percentage of the Senior Preferred MREL Eligible Notes shall be notified in the Final Terms.
-The effective yield of the Senior Preferred MREL Eligible Notes depends on the current issue rate and the interest paid on the Senior Preferred MREL Eligible Notes, increasing when the issue rate is decreased and decreasing when the issue rate is increased.
+The effective interest yield percentage of the Senior Preferred Notes shall be notified in the Final Terms.
+The effective yield of the Senior Preferred Notes depends on the current issue rate and the interest paid on the Senior Preferred Notes, increasing when the issue rate is decreased and decreasing when the issue rate is increased.
 The effective yield has been calculated by using the current value method, widely in use in the securities market.

-IMPORTANT - PROHIBITION OF SALES TO EEA RETAIL INVESTORS: The Senior Preferred MREL Eligible Notes are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area (the "EEA").
-For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU ("MIFID II"); (ii) a customer within the meaning of Directive (EU) 2016/97 (the "Insurance Distribution Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in point (10) of Article 2 of Regulation (EU) 2017/1129 (as amended) (the "Prospectus Regulation").
-Consequently, no key information document required by Regulation (EU) No 1286/2014 (the "PRIIPs Regulation") for offering or selling the Senior Preferred MREL Eligible Notes or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.
+IMPORTANT - PROHIBITION OF SALES TO EEA RETAIL INVESTORS: The Senior Preferred Notes are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area (the "EEA").
+For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU ("MiFID II"); (ii) a customer within the meaning of Directive (EU) 2016/97 (the "Insurance Distribution Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in point e) of Article 2 of Regulation (EU) 2017/1129 (as amended) (the "Prospectus Regulation").
+Consequently, no key information document required by Regulation (EU) No 1286/2014 (the "PRIIPs Regulation") for offering or selling the Senior Preferred Notes or otherwise making them available to retail investors in the EEA has been prepared and therefore offering or selling the Senior Preferred Notes or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.